Shao0203/RWD/README.md

 # RWD
 Responsive Web Design - Swipe
+You may clone the code, run and swipe it on Chrome mobile emulator.

+FortAwesome/Font-Awesome & thebird/Swipe is used here, thanks.

 ###Foundation
 ---viewport---